 Students who are compelled to travel internationally during this 30 day period prior to the program start date must consult with CIE prior to entering the United States in F-1 status.

 The I-94 is the official record of your immigration status in the United States.
 Students arriving in a U.S. airport will no longer receive a paper I-94 card.
 The I-94 record is available available online.
-After arriving in the United States, you should visit the DHS “Get I-94 Information” website and print a copy of the I-94 to keep with your other important immigration documents.
+After arriving in the United States, you should visit the DHS “Get Most Recent I-94 Form” website and print a copy of the I-94 to keep with your other important immigration documents.
 Verify that the I-94 shows your correct immigration status (F-1 or J-1) and that the “Admit Until Date” shows D/S.

 Upon arrival in the United States, you must be prepared to show the inspections officer: